-Standard-setting and standard development are valuable activities in their own right, regardless of the types of standards produced.
-Killing off old standards (or bodies) may be as valuable as making new ones; as with laws, accumulating dense thickets is not helpful.
+Standard-setting and standard development are valuable activities in their own right, regardless of the standards produced.
+Killing off old standards (or bodies) may be as valuable as making new ones; as with laws, accumulating dense thickets of obsolete or misleading precedents is not helpful.

-With regards to markets, standardisation can undercut the monopoly power of a dominant systems provider (e.g. the Xerox case) or lock in up and downstream users (e.g. mobile phone chargers).
-On the other hand, standards can be used to allow regulated hardware/systems providers to stoke competition in the supply chain on which they rely, driving down the price of parts that they use without requiring them to invest in equipment or fall foul of unfair competition regulations.
+With regards to markets, standardisation can limit the monopoly power of dominant systems providers (e.g. the Xerox case) or lock in upstream and downstream users (e.g. mobile phone chargers).
+On the other hand, standards can be used to allow regulated hardware/systems providers to stoke competition in the supply chains on which they rely, driving down the price of parts that they use without requiring them to invest in equipment or fall foul of unfair competition regulations.

-ICT technologies and services are now used around the world and across borders, which subjects the same technologies and services to multiple jurisdictions and national standards (such as the layout of power networks, or safety and privacy regulations).
-Hard and soft innovation continue to accelerate, bringing new technologies, services, business models and service are emerging as the result of world-wide R&D, deployment and competition.
+ICT technologies and services are now used around the world and across borders and subject to multiple jurisdictions and national standards (such as the layout of power networks, or safety and privacy regulations).
+Hard and soft innovation continue to accelerate, bringing new technologies, services, business models and service as the result of world-wide R&D, deployment and competition.

 ICT standards are increasingly global.
-Because telecoms networks and terrestrial spectrum use (esp. for mobile communications and radio) are geographically limited, associated standards were originally developed on a local basis, spreading as providers and markets (for services and equipment) expanded.
-Some Internet standards are sometimes developed in one country, in support of national standards and/or legislation, only later to be used on a global basis, but mostly they are developed for a global market, like the Internet itself.
+Because telecoms networks and terrestrial spectrum use (esp. for mobile communications and radio) are geographically limited, associated standards were originally local and locally-developed, spreading as service and equipment providers and markets expanded.
+Internet standards have also sometimes been developed in one country in support of national standards and/or legislation, only to be used later on a global basis, though they are increasingly developed for a global market, like the Internet itself.

-The architecture1 of standards-making organizations in the telecommunication and IT industry fields has fundamentally changed since the 1980s, from a simple and clear structure involving SDOs with explicit geographic and subject matter jurisdictions that followed slow and well-regulated processes to today's loose network of new bodies2 with diverse and overlapping constituencies and boundaries, competing in global standards markets of a more-or-less commercial nature.
+The architecture1 of standards-making organizations in the telecommunication and IT industry fields has fundamentally changed since the 1980s, from a simple and clear structure involving SDOs with explicit geographic and subject matter jurisdictions that followed slow and well-regulated processes to today's loose network of new bodies2 with diverse and overlapping constituencies and boundaries, that compete in global standards markets of a more-or-less commercial nature.
 This complexity has been mapped by many authors, for instance the so-called Rosetta Stone map first developed in 1990.

-In industries where there isn't a dominant hardware or OS provider3, interoperability of devices is critical.
-In older non-information industries, objects only need to interoperate in well-defined ways, though we do see some effort toward standardisation in replacement part in objects and systems.
-In the Internet, flexible interoperability, continuity of connections and non-interference with other traffic
+In industries not subject to a dominant hardware or OS provider3, interoperability of devices is critical.
+In older non-information industries, objects only need to interoperate in well-defined ways.
+In the Internet, flexible interoperability, continuity of connection and non-interference with other traffic are